layerarch/layerarch.github.io/pages/layer-architecture.md

 # Layer Architecture

 Layer Architecture is a full-service architecture and design firm based in Toronto.
-We specialize in residential and commercial projects of all sizes...
+We specialize in residential and commercial projects of all sizes

-[Include sections about your vision, process, notable projects, and team]

-[Add internal links to /projects, /services]